Chapter One: Investigation of smugglingArticle 120

-Subject to the provisions of the preceding Article, the conciliatory settlement compromise shall be as follows:
+Subject to the provisions of the previous article, the settlement through reconciliation shall be as follows:

-- If contraband are goods that are subject to high customs taxes “duties” , the penalty shall be a fine not less than twice the amount of the customs taxes ' duties” and not exceeding double the value of the goods.
+1. If the place of smuggling involves goods subject to high customs duties, the settlement amount shall be a fine of not less than twice the due customs duties and not exceeding three times the customs duties or twice the value of the goods, whichever is higher.

-- As regards the other commodities, the penalty shall be a fine not less than the amount of the payable customs taxes ' duties” and not exceeding 50% of the value of the goods.
+For other goods, the settlement amount shall be a fine of not less than the due customs duties and not exceeding fifty percent of the value of the goods.

-- If the smuggled goods are not subject to customs taxes “duties” exempted, the penalty shall be a fine not less than 10% of the value of the goods and not more than 50% of their value.
+2. If the smuggled goods are not subject to customs duties, the settlement amount shall be a fine of not less than ten percent of the value of the goods and not exceeding fifty percent of its value.

-- If smuggled goods are prohibited ones, the penalty shall be a fine not less than the value of the goods and not more than three times their value.
+3. If the smuggled goods are prohibited goods, the settlement amount shall be a fine of not less than the value of the goods and not exceeding three times their value.